 This report contains projections, estimates, etc. which are 'forward-looking statements' within the meaning of applicable securities, laws, and regulations.
 Although the projections, estimates, etc. are based on reasonable expectations, actual results could materially differ from those expressed or implied in this report.
-Important factors that may have an impact on the Company's operations include economic conditions affecting demand/ supply, price conditions in the domestic and overseas markets, changes in government regulations/policies, tax laws and other identical factors.
+Important factors that may have an impact on the Company's operations include economic conditions affecting demand/ tax laws and other identical factors.
 The Company assumes no responsibility to publicly modify or revise any forward-looking statements on the basis of any future events or new information.